rjperez94/DiagramEditor/README.md

 - if the mouse is moved to left, the shape should be made that much narrower on each side
 - if the mouse is moved up, the shape should be made that much higher top and bottom
 - if the mouse is moved down, the shape should be made that much shorter top and bottom.
-NOTE: The effect is that if the user drags from the top right corner of
-    the shape, the shape should be resized to whereever the dragged to.
+<p> NOTE: The effect is that if the user drags from the top right corner of the shape, the shape should be resized to whereever the dragged to.
-NOTE: currentShape selected will be remebered
+<p> NOTE: currentShape selected will be remebered

 ### Moving
 - select a shape or a stand-alone line
 - drag and release the mouse to where you want to move the shape
-NOTE: currentShape selected will be remebered
+<p> NOTE: currentShape selected will be remebered

 ### Setting text
 - select a shape
 - type text in the 'shape text' textbox
-NOTE: It is not possible to set text on a line
+<p> NOTE: It is not possible to set text on a line

 ### Adding lines
 - Click on line button